fadillahmuhammad/NobarinApps/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-## What Have I Done
-- Slicing design to code using Flutter
-- BLoC State Management
-- MVVM Architecture
-- Firebase Authentication, Storage, and Cloud Firestore integration
-- Full REST-API from IMDb
-- API Testing using Postman

 ## Pages Design